Bigfoot Discovery Museum

-Bigfoot Discovery Museum is a museum in Felton, California devoted to Bigfoot (Sasquatch).
+Bigfoot Discovery Museum is a museum in Felton, California devoted to Bigfoot (also known as Sasquatch).

 The founder, Michael Rugg, graduated from Stanford University in 1968, worked in Silicon Valley until the dot-com bust, then opened the museum in 2004 or 2005.
 Paula Yarr is listed as a co-founder.
 The museum features tchotchkes from the 1970s Bigfoot boom, and the 1980s resurrection with Harry and the Hendersons memorabilia.